doctorfree/RoonCommandLine/markdown/now_playing.1.md

 now_playing - Get track, artist, and album now playing in specified Roon zone

 # SYNOPSIS
-**now_playing** [ **-z** ZONE ]
+**now_playing** [ **-a** ] [ **-z** ZONE ]

 # DESCRIPTION
 Retrieves now playing information on specified zone or all zones if no zone is specified.
-If a zone is specified using the `-z zone` option then now playing information on only that zone is displayed.
+Only actively playing zones are displayed unless the `-a` flag is provided then all zone states are displayed regardless of their state.

 # COMMAND LINE OPTIONS

+**-a**
+: Display all zone states.
+If no *-a* is provided on the command line then only zones with an actively playing state are displayed.

 **-z ZONE**
 : If a *ZONE* is specified then retrieve now playing information for that zone only.
-If no *ZONE* is sprovided on the command line then retrieve now playing information for all zones.
+If no *ZONE* is provided on the command line then retrieve now playing information for all zones.

 # EXAMPLES
 **now_playing**
-: Displays now playing info for all zones
+: Displays now playing info for all zones with active playing state

 **now_playing -z Kitchen**
 : Displays now playing info for the Roon zone named "Kitchen"

+**now_playing -a**
+: Displays now playing info for all zones regardless of state

 # AUTHORS
 Written by Ronald Record github@ronrecord.com